 Risk assessment and risk management are an integral part of the vulnerability management process as it helps you prioritize what risks are there.
 You need to take care of and mitigate the risks that pose a considerable threat to your system or network.

-Generally, people tend to remediate the "false positives" first.
+Risk-based vulnerability management is shifting toward addressing mission-critical vulnerabilities first.
+But there are organizations where professionals tend to remediate those with minimum risk or false positives.
 False positives are the vulnerabilities that may have a minimum or zero possibility of compromising network security but are easier to mitigate and report.
 It's primarily because of the way security researchers are incentivized.
-Security researchers are paid according to the number of vulnerabilities they have resolved in most organizations.
+Security researchers are paid according to the number of vulnerabilities they have resolved.

 Instead, the appropriate thing should be to compensate them for the measure of real security threats they have minimized.